Help your practice in achieving MU attestation to

 Depending upon the MU package that you select (listed above), you’ll receive assistance with setting up our software and designated hours of in-person training.
 For PrognoCIS users who are current on their annual contract and require additional assistance beyond the Resource Center, Bizmatics offers unlimited support through our Tech Support Department.

-Our Support Technicians are equipped with the tools to meet both simple and complex challenges, from helping users set their software up for the required Meaningful Use Stage 1 elements to adding a new provider to the EHR.
+Our Support Technicians are equipped with the tools to meet both simple and complex challenges, from helping users set their software up for the required Stage 1 elements to adding a new provider to the EHR.

-What are The Major Benefits of Meaningful Use?
+What are The Major Benefits?

 Providers who demonstrate meaningful use of an EHR can realize advantages that extend far beyond incentive payments.
-Not only do participating providers encourage and participate in a smooth exchange of health information, but they also enable the delivery of higher quality patient care, leading to better outcomes at a lower cost. benefits of meaningful use include:
+Not only do participating providers encourage and participate in a smooth exchange of health information, but they also enable the delivery of higher quality patient care, leading to better outcomes at a lower cost. benefits include:

 - Complete, accurate data: Caregivers have access to the information they need at their fingertips, to diagnose problems, and provide the best possible care.